JoseMMorales/Tea-Recipe/README.md

 ## **Tea Recipe**
 ### **Description**

 This is the result of 5 days coding training following up steps and adding my own research to solve the challenge.
-The final achievement was giving same look as presented by instructor initially using HTML, CSS and Javascript.
+The final achievement was giving same look as presented by instructor initially using HTML, CSS and JavaScript.
 Being responsive and easy to interact with.

 ### **User Stories**
 ```